-Below-investment-grade securities or equivalent unrated securities generally involve greater volatility of price and risk of loss of income and principal, and may be more susceptible to real or perceived adverse economic and competitive industry conditions than higher-grade securities.
-The benchmarks do not contain below-investment-grade securities.
+Preferred funds may invest in below investment-grade securities and unrated securities judged to be below investment-grade by the Advisor.
+Below investment-grade securities or equivalent unrated securities generally involve greater volatility of price and risk of loss of income and principal, and may be more susceptible to real or perceived adverse economic and competitive industry conditions than higher grade securities.

 Duration Risk.
 Duration is a mathematical calculation of the average life of a fixed-income or preferred security that serves as a measure of the security’s price risk to changes in interest rates (or yields).
 Securities with longer durations tend to be more sensitive to interest rate (or yield) changes than securities with shorter durations.
 Duration differs from maturity in that it considers potential changes to interest rates, and a security’s coupon payments, yield, price and par value and call features, in addition to the amount of time until the security matures.
 Various techniques may be used to shorten or lengthen the Fund’s duration.
 The duration of a security will be expected to change over time with changes in market factors and time to maturity.